-The Best of California on a Budget
+The Best of California For Budget Vacations

 The cost of living in California ranks among the highest in the country.
 But visitors don't need a movie star's net worth to enjoy the wealth of attractions the state has to offer, from redwood forests in the north to sunny weather in the south.
 Here are some of the best things in California to experience and explore on a budget.